airnativeextensions/nativeextensions-documentation/docs/nativewebview/add-the-extension.md

 ## Windows

+### .Net Framework

+This extension requires v4.6 or higher of the .Net framework.
+This should come preinstalled on any Windows 10 or higher machine so if you are targetting those you should not have to do anything.
+If however you are targetting older versions of Windows you must ensure .Net v4.6 or higher is installed either manually or as part of an installer.

+### C++ Redistributable

 The native code has a dependency on the Visual C++ 2017 Redistributable package.
 This package contains code that is required to run code developed using C++ in Visual Studio and is very common amongst Windows applications.

 There are two ways to ensure this is available to your application: